Water

 BACK TO TOC

-A few days ago we had enough rain and snow to give the River Nile and the various features a little bit of a challenge.
+We eventually had enough rain and snow to give the River Nile and the various features a little bit of a challenge.
 I went out and took a few pictures to remind me of where the water was flowing the most.
 When I get back to this area I can adjust the low spots to slow and spread the water even more.
 The perspective in the picture does not make it easy to determine the scale - the grass filter strip is 3 - 5 meters across and the distance that water is flowing over the grass filter strip is about 30 meters.
 I was glad to see the water running clear.

 Small Test - Apr 6 2017 (942K) water